 Let’s actually go over to the epistle of James, the little epistle of James.
 I want to draw your attention in the book of James to the second chapter.
 James, as you know, was the author of the book of James and the half-brother of our Lord.
-He was a pillar in the Jerusalem church—one of the elders there—and he must have been an incredibly powerful preacher if his epistle, his short little letter is any indication.
-This letter of James contains some of the most unqualified direct and powerful preaching in the New Testament.
+He was a pillar in the Jerusalem church, one of the elders there, and he must have been an incredibly powerful preacher if his epistle, his short little letter, is any indication.
+This letter, James, contains some of the most direct, unqualified direct and powerful preaching in the New Testament.
 And James in this little letter makes no apologies.
 His letter reads like a series of preaching vignettes—short little sermons woven together into a tapestry of very practical—even confrontational—New Testament wisdom.
-James is all about wise living, which—you guessed it—involves wise works.
-James is commanding behavior consistent with the Gospel.
+James is all about wise living, which, you guessed it, involves wise works.
+James is commanding behavior that is consistent with the Gospel.
 In fact, take a look at James 2, verse 14 and following.
 He begins that section with a rhetorical question.
 It’s almost like another start of a sermon.
 “What good is it, my brothers, if someone says he has faith, but does not have works?
 Can that faith save him?”
 Answer: No. That kind of faith doesn’t save anyone, but bear in mind, folks, that is exactly the kind of faith that many today profess.
 It’s an empty profession of faith in Christ, which in reality is utterly devoid of any real fruit of spiritual life.
 Let’s keep reading.
 James 2:15, he gives an example: “If a brother or sister is poorly clothed and lacking in daily food, and one of you says to them, ‘Go in peace, be warmed and filled,’ without giving them the things needed for the body, what good is that?
 So, also faith by itself, if it does not have works, is dead.”

 Wow!
 Don’t miss that charge.
 He is clearly saying here that faith apart from works—just a mere profession of intellectual comprehension of doctrine, just an intellectual change of mind, apart from any works—that is the same kind of faith that the demons have.
-Those who have the mere profession of faith with no obedience of faith share a common religion, they share a common cause with demons.
-And James anticipates someone who may think he is speaking too categorically here, too black-and-white, too harsh here, James, verse 20: “Do you want to be shown, you foolish person, that faith apart from works is useless?
+Those who have the mere profession of faith with no obedience of faith, they share a common religion, they share a common cause with demons.
+And James anticipates someone who may think that he is speaking too categorically here, too black-and-white, too harsh here, James, verse 20: “Do you want to be shown, you foolish person, that faith apart from works is useless?
 Was not Abraham our father justified by works when he offered up his son Isaac on the altar?”

 God declared Abraham righteous in Genesis 15:6.
 But Abraham’s faith was vindicated before others in Genesis 22 when he obeyed God through an amazing test of his faith.
-It was years later when he proved his trust in God in a willingness to do what’s absolutely unthinkable—to sacrifice his son Isaac on the on the altar, the promised child.
+It was years later when he proved his trust in God in a willingness to do what’s absolutely unthinkable: to sacrifice his son Isaac on the on the altar, the promised child.
 Abraham didn’t set out to prove his faith to anybody, but God did.
 God wanted us all to see it.
 Genesis 22:1 says, “God tested Abraham.”
-And he intended to demonstrate for all time—to vindicate Abraham’s faith, to show us as well—that faith is always accompanied by obedience.
+And he intended to demonstrate for all time, to vindicate Abraham’s faith and to show us as well, that faith is always accompanied by obedience.
 We need to see in Abraham the proof of genuine faith.
+Proof of genuine faith.
 True faith works, folks.
 As some have rightly said, “We’re saved by faith alone, but not by a faith that is alone.”
 Genuine faith is proved by a subsequent life of good works.

 And James summarizes his teaching with the statement in verse 24, “You see that a person is justified by works and not by faith alone.”
 That’s not overturning the Reformation, folks; that’s just saying faith is accompanied by works.
 Genuine, saving faith is always going to be accompanied by deeds corresponding to that faith: how we live, how we behave, how we speak, what our lives look like.
 That behavior of new life vindicates our faith before a watching world.
 Do you wonder why so many accuse the church of hypocrisy?
 It’s because they hear a profession, but they don’t see a life that truly testifies to that profession.
 They see hypocrisy.
 That’s why they accuse the church of hypocrisy.
 Listen, if we taught this, if we kept these things in our teaching, in our demands, and our commands of the Gospel, we could take away their slanderous accusation against the church.